ros2/ros2_documentation/source/Contributing/Design-Guide.rst

 **Problem**

-Acknowledged data transmission mechanisms prevent from being able to provide up-to-date packages.
+Acknowledged data transmission mechanisms (also known as "reliable" delivery) ensure every packet is delivered, which can cause the video stream to fall behind.

 **Solution**